 1/2m of thermal wadding or foam.
 I used Bosal Therm – R – Foam also provided by Hantex

 Co-ordinating thread, I used Coats Duet 6137

-Template (Will open as a printable PDF)
+Double handed oven glove template (Will open as a printable PDF)

-Print the template twice and cut it out around the outside of the black lines.
+Print the Double handed oven glove template twice and cut it out around the outside of the black lines.
 Add a rectangle of 9 x 6.5 inches between the 2 template pieces and tape into the middle with a ½ inch overlap each side.
 This is the template for your oven glove.
 The finished glove will be this size so if you want to adjust the size now is the time.

 Fold your main fabric in half and cut around the template giving you 2 long pieces with curved ends.
 Cut a single one of the wadding.